Skip to Content

 Poinsettia Plant Care – How to Grow Poinsettias

-These tips for poinsettia plant care will make sure your pretty holiday plant will continue to delight you all through the holiday season and into next year.
+These tips for poinsettia plant care will ensure your beautiful holiday plant continues to delight you all through the holiday season and into next year.

 If you have purchased poinsettia plants in the past, you may have discovered that they are somewhat finicky when it comes to care.
-The plants have a few things that they need in order to hold on to their blooms.
+The plants have a fw special needs to hold on to their blooms.

-Keep reading to learn how to grow poinsettias so that you can continue to enjoy their beauty throughout the season and beyond.
+Please continue reading to learn how to grow poinsettias, allowing you to continue to enjoy their beauty throughout the season and beyond.

 • Botanical name: Euphorbia pulcherrima